appendto/anvil.scaffold/README.md

 #### Running a Scaffold

-As an example, if you wanted to scaffold a plugin using our previous definition:
+If you wanted to scaffold a plugin, for example, using our previous definition:

 ```sh
 anvil scaffold plugin